mapachekurt/adk-samples/.idx/airules.md

 **13. Correct Git History with Amend:** If a secret is accidentally committed, removing it in a new commit is not sufficient.
 You **must** use `git commit --amend` to modify the faulty commit *before* pushing.

+**14. History Rewriting is Required for Blocked Secrets:** If a push is blocked due to a secret, `git commit --amend` is not enough.
+The secret persists in the branch's history.
+You must perform an interactive rebase or a `git reset --soft` to a commit *before* the secret was introduced, then create a new, clean commit.
+This requires a `git push --force`.

 ## General Coding & Development Guidelines

 - **Language:** Prioritize the patterns and languages used in this project (Python and Java).
 When creating new Python agents, follow the existing structure.